ssilverman/snowy-json/README.md

 1. Custom vocabulary support.
 2. More output formatting.
 All the information is currently there, but the caller must process and organize it.
+3. Better caching.
+The current implementation doesn't cache things such as URLs and regex Patterns across different instances of `ValidatorContext`, i.e. across calls to `Validator.validate`.
+4. Compilation into an internal representation that provides both speed and optimizations for non-dynamic validation paths.
+5. Improved performance across calls to `Validator.validate` for the same schema and other arguments.

 ### Possible future plans

 These are plans that may or may not be explored: